I Want To...

 Our team works with every patient to create a care plan that identifies the patient’s abilities and needs and ensures that the patient’s goals and concerns are addressed.
 We encourage family and friends to be involves in the patient’s care.
 Our nurses and therapists take time to make sure that patients and caregivers understand and are comfortable with their roles before leaving the hospital.

-The Department of Physical Medicine and Rehabilitation provides inpatient therapy for adults at the Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, and the MedStar Good Samaritan Hospital.
+The Department of Physical Medicine and Rehabilitation provides inpatient therapy for adults at The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center.
 In addition, we provide inpatient rehabilitation for children at the Kennedy Krieger Institute.